kalistamp/ph_fish/INTRODUCTION.md

 ### Choosing A Phishing Domain:

+[ Expired/OLD Domains are better than new ones to avoid spam folder ]

 Choosing the right Phishing domain to launch your attack from is essential to ensure you have the psychological edge over your target.
 A red team engagement can use some of the below methods for choosing the perfect domain name.

 Expired Domains: